Short link: http://wp.me/p1ZsI2-VA

 Abraham Paul P. Dated 28 September, 2016.

-Of late, there have been bitter disputes between incumbent Mobile Telecom Providers in India versus a new entrant.
-As someone in the field for over 60 years doing Planning & Implementation of right from Magneto to most modern Digital systems I would like to mention few points for the kind notice of Government, Regulators, Telecom Service Providers, its federation heads, Internet Service Providers, the Inter-country Cable & Satellite operators and the Media.
+Introduction: Of late, there have been bitter disputes between incumbent Mobile Telecom Providers in India versus a new entrant.
+As someone in the field for over 60 years doing Planning & Implementation, telecom systems right from Magneto to most modern Digital systems in India and abroad, I would like to mention few points for the kind notice of Government, Regulators, Telecom Service Providers, its federation heads, Internet Service Providers, the Inter-country Cable & Satellite operators and the Media.

-- According to fundamentals of Telephony, in a topography setup as mentioned above, the volume of Telephone connections as well as the volume and pattern of Telephone Call Traffic (originating & terminating) continues to remain more or less same with one or many new entrants come into operation even if they are able to poach considerably large volume of subscribers from incumbents; with advanced features, products, attractive plans and cut throat Tariff-ing.
+2. According to fundamentals of Telephony, in topography situations such as above, the volume of Telephone connections as well as the volume and pattern of Telephone Call Traffic (originating & terminating) continues to remain more or less same with one or many new entrants come into operation and even if they are able to poach considerably large volume of subscribers from incumbents network; offering advance features, products, attractive service plans and cut throat Tariffs.

-- However, when subscribers of an existing operator moves to a new operator in a service area the intra exchange traffic become less and roamoing traffic increases to that extent needing more interconnects to the roaming hub.
-Therefore, exinsting operators are compelled to add more junction interface equipment and junction circuits to the Roaming hub.
+3. However, when subscribers of an existing operator moves to a new operator in a service area the Intra-Exchange traffic become less and roaming traffic increases to that extent, needing more interconnects making it necessary for existing operators are to add more junction interface equipment and junction circuits to the Roaming hub.

-5. Previously DOT owned the Transit & G/W systems.
-The question is who will bring in these in the PLMN space?
+Previously DOT owned the Transit & G/W systems in PSTN.
+The question is who will bring in these in place the PLMN space?

-1. DOT to get it done by BSNL corporation.
+i) DOT to get it done by BSNL Corporation.
 It can be a good business diversification to earn additional revenue from interconnect charges.
 Also can keep its idling staff occupied.

 The interconnect interfaces and through connects shall be IP based to provide all types of junction circuits Voice, Data and Multimedia of contemporary and future networks.

-2. A Consortium of TSPs to set it up and operate with a Cost and Revenue share, basis.
+ii) A Consortium of TSPs to set it up and operate with a Cost and Revenue share, basis.

-iii) Give fresh license to existing or new service provider exclusively for this purpose.
+iii) Give fresh license to an existing or new Service Provider exclusively for this purpose.

-Whatever be the reasons and arguments for and against delays and disparities in decision makings about Service area, License, Spectrum, Interconnectivity and Technology, there is an urgent need to look at the basic fundamentals of Telephony.
-It is only surmising how about one billion consumers a Wireless Telephony business India could go on without ensuring appropriate and adequate topography.
+Whatever be the reasons and arguments for and against delays and disparities in decision makings about Service area, License, Spectrum, Inter-connectivity and Technology, there is an urgent need to look at the basic fundamentals of Telephony.
+It is surprising how with about one billion users a Wireless Telephony business India could go on without ensuring appropriate and adequate Topography.

 Please see my other blogs on related topics: